EdAlegrid/m2m-browser-client-demo/README.md

 <br>

-## Option1 - Setup Remote Devices using a Raspberry Pi with Led Actuator
+## Option1 - Using a Raspberry Pi device with an led actuator
 On both devices, install an led actuator on pin 33 and 35.
 Remote Device1